Frequently asked questions for agents

 - Between the dates of March 19-June 30, members were provided with limited virtual care (codes: 99441-99443, 99421-99423 and 98970-98972) covered at $0 copay.
 Many self-funded plans reverted to regular member cost share on May 1, 2020.

-- Beginning January 1, 2021, most fully funded HDHP plans will include $0 virtual care services as a standard benefit.
-Employer plans that are self-insured determine benefit coverage for their employees and dependents at their discretion.
+- Beginning January 1, 2021, our standard benefit offering continues to include $0 virtual care services for fully funded plans.
+Among large and small groups there are still variations of benefit coverage, for example, grandfathered plans, union negotiations, non-standard plans, etc. Employer plans that are self-insured determine benefit coverage for their employees and dependents at their discretion.

 No, amounts paid by the plan will not accumulate toward the member deductible, coinsurance maximum, or TrOOP accumulators.